ServiceNow v6 Integration Guide | PagerDuty

 • PagerDuty instance URL: The URL to your PagerDuty instance.

-• PagerDuty API access key: The API Key that was generated as part of the configuration process, used to authenticate with the PagerDuty REST API.
+• PagerDuty API access key: The API key used to authenticate with the PagerDuty REST API.

-• Default User ID: This PagerDuty account will be used to make API requests (from ServiceNow to PagerDuty) if the user performing an action in ServiceNow does not exist in PagerDuty.
-Omitting this field could result in incidents not being created in PagerDuty if created by a ServiceNow users that is not provisioned in PagerDuty.
+• Default User ID: The PagerDuty account used to make API requests if the user performing the action in ServiceNow does not exist in PagerDuty.

 ServiceNow Settings

-• ServiceNow user for authentication: The username that PagerDuty should use to authenticate with ServiceNow for webhook delivery.
+• ServiceNow user for authentication: The username PagerDuty uses to authenticate with ServiceNow for webhook delivery.

-• ServiceNow user password for authentication: The corresponding password to the aforementioned user.
+• ServiceNow user password for authentication: The password for the authentication user.

-• ServiceNow REST endpoint for webhook callback: Optionally modify the path that PagerDuty uses to send webhooks to.
-It is recommended that you leave this value as is.
+• ServiceNow REST endpoint for webhook callback: The path PagerDuty uses to send webhooks to.

 Legacy Settings

-• Logging verbosity level: Modify the amount of information contained in the logs for the PagerDuty integration.
-Default value is info, consider changing to debug if you need to troubleshoot.
+• Logging verbosity level: Modifies the amount of information in the logs.
+Default is info; change to debug to troubleshoot.

 Choose How ServiceNow Objects Map to PagerDuty Objects

-The option Choose ServiceNow to PagerDuty mapping on the PagerDuty → Configuration → PagerDuty Settings page allows the following two options for the correspondence between systems:
+The Choose ServiceNow to PagerDuty mapping option on the PagerDuty Configuration PagerDuty Settings page provides two options:

-• Assignment Groups will map to both a PagerDuty Service and a PagerDuty Escalation Policy.
+• Assignment Groups map to both a PagerDuty service and a PagerDuty escalation policy.

 The following diagram represents the mapping between objects in both systems when Configuration Items and Assignment Groups map to PagerDuty: